aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 file formats passed to COMPARE.
 If the MOLECULE/CRYSTAL keyword is used then the molecule/crystal comparison code is used.

+If more than two structures are used in COMPARE, critic2 will calculate the similarity measure between each pair of structures and present the resulting similarity matrix.
+If the REDUCE keyword is used a threshold (`eps.r`) is used to determine whether two structures are equal or not.
+Critic2 then prints a list of unique structures and repeated structures in the output.

 The structures can be given by passing an external file to COMPARE.
 The syntax is the same as in CRYSTAL and MOLECULE: the file format is identified using the file extension.
 If a dot (".") is used instead of a file name, use the current structure (previously loaded with CRYSTAL/MOLECULE).
 The COMPARE keyword does not require a previous CRYSTAL or MOLECULE keyword.
 Hence, valid critic2 inputs would be:
 ~~~
 COMPARE bleh1.scf.in bleh2.cif
 COMPARE bleh1.xyz bleh2.wfx